na-na-hi/renget/archive/vpmdclover.md

 ###[All Rentry Pages Archives](https://www.dropbox.com/scl/fo/3aoixf4f0yt0ic4ivkmf8/h?dl=0&rlkey=3b5n3u7fm9xto6vanj9xt4tvs)

 //Some known members that are not in the character list yet as they haven't made an official debut in the threads: Scorbunny, Zangoose, and Dragonair

+Propositions :

+1. In the character table, add a new link called something like "Stories where X is a Main character".
+And this link will essentially contain stories made by the author of this character.

+2. Re-write the "general info" paragraph to be a short blurb about what CloverGuild is, and put it at the top.
+It should be the first thing people should see (along with the "where to start" link)

+3. Remove "list of stories sorted by author".
+It's a huge, repetitive list that can already be accessed by proposition 1.

+4. Remove the table sorting the stories by categories.
+It is a relic of the past from when we first started writing, it is no longer needed, it's repetitive and takes a lot of space.
+The categories are kind of meaningless too.

+5. Remove the affinity chart image.
+It's outdated and hard to maintain.
+It can be added to the "clover guild quick lore reference" anyway.

+6. Remove the story timeline image for the same reason as proposition 5.

+7. Remove cloverguild art gallery link.
+Outdated, we already have the booru and that page takes ages to load.